NewsFront RangeWestminster

 WESTMINSTER, Colo. — The man accused of trying to abduct a teenager walking to school in Westminster last year was sentenced on Tuesday to 25 years in the Department of Corrections (DOC).

-Jeremiah Samuel Mullins, 31, of Denver pleaded guilty to second-degree burglary of a building, second-degree motor vehicle theft, robbery/aggravated menacing with a deadly weapon and second-degree kidnapping.
+Jeremiah Samuel Mullins, 31, of Denver, pleaded guilty to second-degree burglary of a building, second-degree motor vehicle theft, robbery/aggravated menacing with a deadly weapon and second-degree kidnapping.
 The sentences for each charge are set to run concurrently, according to the 17th Judicial District Attorney's Office, amounting to 25 years total.
-11 other charges were dismissed as part of the plea agreement.
+Eleven other charges were dismissed as part of the plea agreement.

 Charges were filed against Mullins on Oct.
 25, a few hours after the alleged attempted abduction.
 He faced charges related to a string of crimes that day before and after the attempted abduction as well.

 Around 6 a.m. on Oct.
 25, before the attempted abduction, Thornton police said a man approached another driver sitting in his parked car.
-The suspect demanded the man get out, pointing a gun at him.
-The suspect demanded the man give the suspect his phone, wallet and keys, according to Mullins' arrest affidavit.
+The suspect demanded the man get out, and give him his phone, wallet and keys while pointing a gun at him, according to Mullins' arrest affidavit.
 Thornton police were able to obtain surveillance footage of this incident as well.
-The suspect's car appeared to be gold with a possible temporary tag and sticker on the driver's rear window, according to Mullins' arrest affidavit.
+The suspect's car appeared to be gold with a possible temporary tag and sticker on the driver's rear window, the arrest affidavit states.

-Just after 7 a.m. a 14-year-old girl reported to Westminster police that a driver approached her near W. 125th Ave. and Delaware Street on her walk to school.
+Just after 7 a.m., a 14-year-old girl reported to Westminster police that a driver approached her near W. 125th Avenue and Delaware Street on her walk to school.
 She told Westminster PD the man threatened her with a gun and told her to get in the car.

 "She lied to the male and told him she had money," Mullins' arrest affidavit described.
 "He grabbed the backpack from her and drove off."